boehs/site/blog/content/posts/2021-02-10-the-arguments-against-open-source-and-why-they-are-wrong.md

 There are a few ways to pull this off, if you really want to

 **make the code open source** - well no shit Sherlock... but what if I told you you could exclude the assets?
 That leaves out images, 3D models, etc. it means that the code is open to be viewed and modified, but not used.
-This works great for video games especially, like [space engineers](https://github.com/KeenSoftwareHouse/SpaceEngineers).
+This works great for video games especially, like [space engineers 🚀 ](https://github.com/KeenSoftwareHouse/SpaceEngineers).

 **it’s only partially open**.
 Fine dude, you win.
 Keep some stuff for the people who pay, but keep the basics open.
 Please.